elastic/search-ui/packages/react-search-ui/README.md

 To provide custom styles:

 - Option 1: Provide all of your own styles.
-To do this, simply write your own styles that target the class names in the individual components, and do NOT include `styles.css`.
+To do this, simply write your own styles that target the class names in the individual Components, and do NOT include `styles.css`.
 - Option 2: Override or customize the default styles.
 So include `styles.css`, and then write your own styles which override those styles.

-For layout, simply provide your own layout instead of using the `Layout` component.
+For layout, simply provide your own layout instead of using the `Layout` Component.

 If you still need more view customization, check out the section for [Customizing views and html](#customizeviews).

 <a id="customizeviews"></a>

-## Customizing component views and html
+## Customizing Component views and html

 [back](#nav)

-All components in this library can be customized by providing a `view` prop.
+All Components in this library can be customized by providing a `view` prop.
-Each component's `view` will have a custom signature.
+Each Component's `view` will have a custom signature.

 (Note, if you're familiar with the [Render Props](https://reactjs.org/docs/render-props.html) pattern, that is all these are)

-The easiest way to determine a component's `view` function signature is to look at the corresponding view components in [react-search-ui-views](../react-search-ui-views).
-Each component in that library implements a `view` function for a component in this library, so it serves as a great reference.
+The easiest way to determine a Component's `view` function signature is to look at the corresponding view Components in [react-search-ui-views](../react-search-ui-views).
+Each Component in that library implements a `view` function for a Component in this library, so it serves as a great reference.

 Ex.
-Customizing the `PagingInfo` component.
+Customizing the `PagingInfo` Component.

-First off, look up the default view from the [Components](#componentpaginginfo) section, for the `PagingInfo` components.
+First off, look up the default view from the [Components](#componentpaginginfo) section, for the `PagingInfo` Components.
 You'll find that the corresponding view is the [PagingInfo](../react-search-ui-views/src/PagingInfo.js).
 (See how the naming matches up?).

-After viewing that component's source, you'll see it accepts 4 props:
+After viewing that Component's source, you'll see it accepts 4 props:

 1. `end`
 2. `searchTerm`